 If the well does not meet VA standards due to insufficient depth, poor water quality or a contamination source near the water supply you still may be able to qualify for the mortgage but you are required to take additional steps.
 In this scenario you are required to include the following additional documents in your loan application:

-In short, the VA wants to make sure that you take the necessary precautions if you intend to use water from a well that does not meet its guidelines according to the findings in the appraisal, water quality or property inspection report.
+In short, the VA wants to make sure that you take the necessary precautions if you intend to use water from a well that does not meet its guidelines according to the findings of an appraisal, water quality or property inspection report.

-Depending on the results of the appraisal or inspection, you may be required to fix any issues identified with the well before you receive final mortgage approval.
-In the worst case scenario, you may need to find an alternative water source if you cannot satisfy the applicable VA guidelines.
+Depending on the results of the property appraisal or inspection, you may be required to fix any issues identified with the well before you receive final mortgage approval.
+In the worst case scenario, you may need to find an alternate water source if you cannot satisfy the applicable VA guidelines.

-We provide a comprehensive VA Mortgage Program Guide including the qualification requirements for you to review.
+Review our VA Mortgage Program Guide including comprehensive information on qualification requirements

-Please note that some mortgage lenders apply their own requirements for properties with wells that go above and beyond the VA guidelines.
+Please note that some mortgage lenders apply their own requirements for properties with wells that go above and beyond the VA's policy.
 They may require additional testing, documentation or a higher water quality standard.
-So if you are running into a challenge getting your loan approved due to the well, you need to determine if this issue is related to a lender guideline or VA guidelines.
+So if you are running into a challenge getting your loan approved due to the well, you need to determine if this issue is related to lender or VA guidelines.

 Your best approach to address any potential issue is to contact both your lender and the VA.
-Explain the situation directly to the VA and they should be able to tell you if the issue is on their end or with the lender.
+If you explain your situation directly to the VA, they should be able to tell you if the issue is on their end or with the lender.
 You can contact the VA at 844-872-4681.

-You can also review VA lenders in your area on the table below.
-We advise you to contact multiple lenders as qualification requirements for properties with wells vary.
-Plus, shopping lenders is the best way to save money on your mortgage.
+You may also want to consult other lenders to determine if they would handle this issue differently.
+If you go this route, we recommend that you contact multiple lenders in the table below as qualification guidelines for properties with wells may vary.
+Plus, shopping lenders is the best way to save money on your loan.View All Lenders